-The Center for Community Learning & Leadership (CCLL), formerly known as the Center for Service Learning, is a part of Office of Undergraduate Studies responds to a call in higher education from university presidents, government, and the California State University, San Jose State institutionalized community learning within the academic program.
+The Center for Community Learning & Leadership (CCLL), formerly known as the Center for Service Learning, is a part of Office of Student and Faculty Success, responds to a call in higher education from university presidents, government, and the California State University, San Jose State institutionalized community learning within the academic program.
 The CCLL helps students develop the knowledge, skills and motivation to become lifelong participants in public life in an informed, committed and constructive manner, with a focus on solving community problems.

 Established by Associated Students in July 2005, the Cesar E. Chavez Community Action Center (CCCAC) connects SJSU students with community service opportunities that deepen the educational experience while promoting the lifelong commitment to civic activism at the heart of the Cesar Chavez legacy.

 The Community Change Concentration offers courses focused on social change concepts and movements, and social issue analysis leading to social action.
 Most courses have service-learning, internship, and/or community-based research projects which have extended community partnerships and engagement, in such key areas as homelessness, poverty, affordable housing, worker rights, immigration, and financial literacy for community development.

 CommUniverCity San Jose (tripartite coalition)